The ‘Needs to Know’

 59. On the outskirts of the village there are some lovely properties…

-60. Further down the lane we spot our final No.7 church…
+60. Further down the lane you spot our final No.7 church…

 …another beautiful Great Ouse village…